BorisAndrews/BorisAndrews.github.io/publications/generic/index.md

 - pretty much any *irreversible* thermodynamic system

 We can apply the framework from [mine and Patrick Farrell's preprint]({{ "/publications/sp-integrators/" | absolute_url }}) to preserve both the **conservative** and **non-dissipation** structures.
-As such, we have a general way to construct finite-element methods for any of the above with arbitrary finite elements, and at arbitrary order in space and time.
+As such, we have a general way to construct structure-preserving finite-element methods for any of the above with arbitrary finite elements, and at arbitrary order in space and time.
+These properties are **crucial** for accurately capturing the dynamics of these systems.

 *(Further details available soon!)*